Rookie2556/Notes/README.md

 ![spatula 3000](https://user-images.githubusercontent.com/122787483/213053803-06836ac6-fed8-48da-9abc-ae499d515d4a.jpg)

-*The Spatula 3000 in an episode of spongebob that I thought was funny*
+*The Spatula 3000 in an episode of spongebob that I thought was funny.*

 *Successfully printed patrick twice, although they have no detail so I learnt to add more depth to line art. (though never printed again of course.)